kblok/ttsync/README.md

 Status|List
 Actions|Transtions between lists

-From now on this words will be used directly without clarifying if it is from trello or from trac.
+From now on these words will be used directly without clarifying if the concept is from Trello or Trac.

-## Sycing ##
+## Syncing ##

 **One way sync<br/>**
 It uses **Trac** as the master repository of tickets.
 It means that it will create cards for each ticket and it will delete cards if these are not related with any ticket.

 **Bidirectional syncing<br/>**
 Status syncing is bidirectional.
 If the status is changed the card will be moved to the right list.
-If the card is moved from one list to another it will execute de necessary actions in trac in order to change the ticket to the corresponding status.
+If the card is moved from one list to another it will execute the necessary actions in Trac in order to change the ticket to the corresponding status.

 ## Main Dependencies ##
 * [trello](https://www.npmjs.org/package/trello): Used to consume the Trello API
 * [trac-jsonrpc-client](https://www.npmjs.org/package/trac-jsonrpc-client): Used to consume the Trac API

-Temporarly it uses [another trello module repository](https://github.com/kblok/trello "another repository") until [this pull request](https://github.com/GraemeF/trello/pull/9 "this pull request for the Trello module"), which upgrades [restler](https://www.npmjs.org/package/restler "restler"), is approved
+Temporarily it uses [another Trello module repository](https://github.com/kblok/trello "another repository") until [this pull request](https://github.com/GraemeF/trello/pull/9 "this pull request for the Trello module"), which upgrades [restler](https://www.npmjs.org/package/restler "restler"), is approved.

 ## Instalation ##
 ```